ghostsquad/AetherClass/README.md

 Name                   MemberType   Definition
 ----                   ----------   ----------
 ...
-__ClassDefinition__    NoteProperty GpClass.PSClassDefinition ...
+__ClassDefinition__    NoteProperty Aether.Class.PSClassDefinition ...
 Sing                   ScriptMethod System.Object Sing();
 Speak                  ScriptMethod System.Object Speak();
    ```
    New-PSClass won't let you methods on subclasses that exist on parent classes without explicitly using `-override` (eg. `method -override mymethod {}`).
 In addition, if you try to override a method that doesn't exist on the parent (or farther up the tree), you will also get an exception.
 This is the compiler-like validation in action.
-More on this in the [WIKI](https://github.com/ghostsquad/GpClass/wiki)!
+More on this in the [WIKI](https://github.com/ghostsquad/AetherClass/wiki)!

 - Polymorphism